sklarcorp/data-style-guide/README.md

 *   Stainless Steel = Gray
 *   Silver = Silver
 *   Aluminum (Non-Anodized) = Silver
-*   Anodized Aluminum = Various, as in [SklarLite™ Sterlization Container Lids](http://www.sklarcorp.com/pdf/StainlessSteelwareCatalog.pdf)
+*   Anodized Aluminum = Various, as in [SklarLite™ Sterilization Container Lids](http://www.sklarcorp.com/pdf/StainlessSteelwareCatalog.pdf)
     *  **NOTE**  If a material is listed as simply "Aluminum" but it is colored, the material is "Anodized Aluminum."
 For our purposes, only Anondized Aluminum can be colored.
     *  **ALSO**  Both "Non-Anodized" Aluminum and "Anodized" Aluminum can be silver.
 *   Chrome Plated = Chrome